 But don’t be too quick to jump into final implementation because you still need to audit the test transactions and review them for compliance and accuracy.
 You can then make a decision about how to proceed, which partners to work with, and how the process should work.

 How ShipBob helps companies improve customer satisfaction

 Order consolidation can’t happen without a trusted shipping partner.
-That’s why you need a reliable 3PL provider like ShipBob to handle order consolidation, order fulfillment, and inventory management for ecommerce companies at scale.
+That’s why you need a reliable 3PL provider like ShipBob to handle order consolidation, order fulfilment, and inventory management for ecommerce companies at scale.

-ShipBob lets you store your inventory across our distributed network of fulfillment centers, so you don’t have to worry about warehousing.
+ShipBob lets you store your inventory across our distributed network of fulfilment centres, so you don’t have to worry about warehousing.
 That means we manage your inventory for you and accurately pick and pack orders to get them ready for shipment.
 By improving your order accuracy rates, we help you deliver exceptional customer experiences to boost loyalty.

-Our distributed fulfillment network allows us to ship out orders from the nearest fulfillment center.
+Our distributed fulfilment network allows us to ship out orders from the nearest fulfilment centre.
 That means shipments spend less time in transit and reach your customers’ doorsteps faster, sometimes in as little as two days.
 Shorter journeys also mean reduced shipping costs – all of which lead to better customer satisfaction.